+We know that by choosing an independent school you are making a significant investment in your daughter’s future.
 Through our scholarship program, we make a Glennie education a reality for as many girls as possible.

 Glennie offers a number of scholarships, across different categories, providing part remission for tuition fees (up to 50%).
 In some cases, part remission for boarding fees may also be provided.

-Students may apply for more than one category, however, only one scholarship will be awarded per girl.
+- Students may apply for more than one category, however, only one scholarship will be awarded per girl.
 All scholarships are awarded at the discretion of the Principal, are subject to an annual review and must be kept confidential.

-Available to the daughter of a current financial member of the ICPA.
+Isolated Children’s Parents’ Association (ICPA) scholarships are available to the daughter of a current financial member of the ICPA.
 The applicant is also required to sit the scholarship test.